aspose-svg/Aspose.SVG-Products/svg/en/net/base64-encoder/image-to-base64/_index.md

 ---
 translation: true
 template: /templates/_template-encoder-child.md
-title: Convert BMP to Base64 in C#
+title: Convert Image to Base64 in C#
-description: Convert BMP to Base64 in C# and use an encoded string for data URI.
+description: Convert Image to Base64 in C# and use an encoded string for data URI.
 Embed it into HTML, CSS, XML, JSON and others.
-url: /net/bmp-to-base64/
+url: /net/image-to-base64/
 family: svg
 platformtag: net
 feature: encode
-informat: BMP
+informat: Image
 outformat: Base64
 ---

 {{<section banner>}}
 ---
-h1: Convert BMP to Base64 via C#
+h1: Convert Image to Base64 in C#
-h2: Encode BMP to Base64 string in C# and use it for examples for data URI
+h2: Encode Image to Base64 string in C# and use it for examples for data URI
 ---

 {{<section overview>}}